yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

 If an error occurs (in the example below the command :doc:`label
 <label>` was incorrectly capitalized as "Label"), an error message
-dialog is shown and the line of the input which triggered the error is highlighted.
+dialog is shown and the line of the input which triggered the error is highlighted in red.
 The state of LAMMPS in the status bar is set to "Failed."  instead of "Ready."

 .. image:: JPG/lammps-gui-run-error.png
    :align: center